Felipe Martins (footballer, born September 1990)

-Felipe Campanholi Martins, sometimes known as just Felipe (born 30 September 1990), is a Brazilian professional footballer who plays as a midfielder for Orlando City of Major League Soccer.
+Felipe Campanholi Martins (born 30 September 1990), known mononymously as Felipe, is a Brazilian former professional footballer who played as a midfielder.

+Felipe began his professional career in the third division of Italy with Padova before moving to the Challenge League in Switzerland where he spent four seasons with FC Winterthur, FC Lugano, and FC Wohlen.
+In 2012, Felipe moved to Major League Soccer with Montreal Impact where he won his first trophies in his professional career, the 2013 and 2014 editions of the Canadian Championship.
+Felipe then transferred to the New York Red Bulls where he helped win the team's second ever Supporters' Shield in 2015.
+After spending four seasons with the Red Bulls, the longest time Felipe spent with a single club, he moved to Vancouver Whitecaps where he was put out on loan in his second season to D.C.
+United, which was eventually made a permanent transfer.
+Felipe spent a single season with Austin FC before spending two seasons with Orlando City, where he also made a single appearance with the reserve affiliate Orlando City B. At the end of Felipe's second season with Orlando City, the team allowed his contract to expire, after which he moved to FC Cascavel in the fourth division of Brazil, but before the start of the regular season he left the club by mutual agreement and months later retired.

 Career

 Beginnings

 After beginning his career with small clubs in Rio de Janeiro, Felipe Martins signed with Italian club Padova in 2008.
 However, because of a minor heart defect, he was released.
 After expressing an interest to play in England, Felipe had a successful trial with AFC Bournemouth which played in League One during the 2007–2008 season, and was offered a contract.
 Eddie Howe, then manager of Bournemouth said, "He's got great talent and great feet and can certainly cross a ball.
 I've taken a long-term view and you've got to look to the future".

 Despite the strong interest from Bournemouth, Felipe Martins opted to join FC Winterthur in Switzerland in January 2009.
 His form with Winterthur brought Felipe to the attention of bigger Swiss clubs.
 At the end of the season, he joined FC Lugano and remained at the club for three seasons, scoring a total of seven goals in 50 games.
 In 2011, he was loaned out to FC Wohlen, where he tallied two goals in 15 games.